iYung/kijiji-filter/readme.md

 Kijiji searches are now powered by the Kijiji Query Language!
 Currently it does 3 things:

--Specify words to include
+* Specify words to include
--Specify words to exclude
+* Specify words to exclude
--Specify listing attributes to be a specific value
+* Specify listing attributes to be a specific value

 To specify words to include, just type the word in normally!
 For example, this would specify dogs:
 ```